merceiato/buyrite/README.md

    npm run build

-2. Upload the dist/ folder to a static host (e.g. Netlify):
+2. Upload the dist/ folder to a static host:

-   - In Netlify, point it at the repo and set build command to npm run build, publish directory dist.
    - Make sure the **API base URL in App.js** points at the live backend.

 3. After deployment the frontend URL will look something like: